AlexeyTrekin/pansharpen/README.md

 ## Preprocessing methods:
-1. Linear brightness scaling allowes to stretch the brightness to the whole range of the data format or fit to 8bit The initial values range can be defined in the following variants:
+1. Linear brightness scaling allowes to stretch the brightness to the whole range of the data format or fit to 8bit The initial values range can be defined in the following variants: min - max, mean +- WIDTH*std
-    a. min - max
-    b. mean +- WIDTH*std

 ## Adding your own method:
 You can inherit ImgProc class, implementing process() function to add any preprocessing, pansharpening or postprocessing function you need.